What is a property assessment notice?

 You can ask MPAC to have another look at your assessed value by applying for a Request for Reconsideration (RfR).
 This is the mandatory first step in the appeal process for residential, farm and managed forest properties (for other property classes filing an RfR is optional, therefore owners of such properties may instead file an appeal directly to the Assessment Review Board if they so choose) .
-The deadline for submitting your RfR for the 2017 tax year is printed on your property assessment notice and is March 31 of the tax year for which you wish to appeal from 2018 to 2020.
+The deadline for submitting your RfR is printed on your property assessment notice and is typically March 31 of the taxation year for which you wish to appeal.
 There is no cost to file an RfR application.

 If the reconsideration process results in a change to your assessment, it will be amended accordingly.
 If not, or if you are not satisfied with the amended assessment provided, you can choose to file a complaint to an independent tribunal called the Assessment Review Board (ARB).
 The deadline for filing an appeal with the Board is 90 days after MPAC has notified you of its decision in relation to your RfR submission.
 There is a cost associated with an ARB appeal.

 Both you and MPAC will be asked to appear at a hearing before the ARB to present evidence.
 The Board's decision is binding for both you and MPAC and, if it reduces your assessed value, your taxes will be subsequently be adjusted by the City of Ottawa.
 The City also has the right to appear at your hearing before the Board.
 The Assessment Review Board Notice of Complaint form and a list of associated costs for filing an ARB appeal are available on the ARB’s website.